 Depends how many days you have on your trip, but I would say so.
 Verona is a pretty cool city, and you can pretty much see everything in one day.
 There is the 3rd largest Colosseum in Italy, Juliet's house, the ruins of the old Amphitheater, and a bunch of other cool places.
-It's a typical italian city, and a great place to enjoy a nice bottle of wine in the end of the afternoon. over 7 years ago
+It's a typical italian city, and a great place to enjoy a nice bottle of wine in the end of the afternoon. almost 8 years ago

 Agreed.
 Verona is a nice town with lots of interesting streets to get lost in.